About the Program

 Fellows will also participate in two or three group meetings per semester.
 These meetings will convene the Fellows and mentors together and will provide additional leadership development content and opportunities for discussion with senior academic leaders.
 Additional optional leadership activities (self-assessments, lunchtime discussions of selected readings, etc.) will be offered occasionally.

-Fellows will have the opportunity to shadow the provost in meetings or other activities that are relevant to the Fellows’ areas of interest or to their project area, and will have the opportunity to participate in individual leadership coaching conversations with select senior vice provosts or vice provosts if desired.
+Fellows will have the opportunity to shadow the provost and their mentors in meetings or other activities that are relevant to the Fellows’ areas of interest or to their project area, and will have the opportunity to participate in individual leadership coaching conversations with select senior leaders if desired.

 - Mark Bernhard, Vice Provost for Continuing Education